godofgeeks23/boilerplate-express-mongo-jest/README.md

 ## Description of the files and folders:

 - `controllers`: Contains the logic for the routes
-- `models`: Contains the models for the MongoDB collections
+- `models`: Contains the database schema models for the MongoDB collections
 - `routes`: Contains the routes for the server
 - `tests`: Contains the tests for the server
 - `app.js`: Main file for the server